danpozmanter/health-plan-comparison/README.md

 [Give it a try (hosted on Github Pages)](https://danpozmanter.github.io/health-plan-comparison/).

+Changes from the spreadsheet:

-I've added an "example scenario" and copay (if primary and specialist copays are different, I recommend using the specialist copay) option.
+* I've added an "example scenario" and copay (if primary and specialist copays are different, I recommend using the specialist copay).
 This is only used for the example scenario.
+* I've made it so you can compare FSA or HSA for either plan, rather than comparing one low deductible + FSA and one high deductible + HSA plan.

 ## Run (Dev)